Circular Dorking Projects

 South Street Gardens Memorial Project

-Hello, and thank you for your interest in the War Memorial garden renovation
+About the War Memorial garden renovation

 What tasks are involved?

-- Clearance of the three Beds.
+- Clearance of the three beds.
 Cutting down and digging out unwanted shrubs, removing ground ivy, processing this waste vegetation into bags for collection

 - Pruning some retained shrubs, digging out a few plants to reserve and relocate

-- Planting new shrubs and smaller plants during April and May
+- Planting new shrubs and smaller plants

 - Laying mulch